Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Trish from Memphis TN

 I was constantly receiving free return address labels in the mail.
 I hated throwing them out and the supply kept increasing.
-The sheets would slip and slide in my desk drawer.
 I found a good way to keep them organized and easy to see when I need them.

 A Muellers' Spaghetti box works great for holding the supply of note paper I have cut from paper received in the mail.
 It is attached to the side of the refrigerator by flat magnets glued to the back of the box making the paper so accessible for making my grocery list, etc.